 After this, there was to be no stopping the newly-formed brotherhood as they won their next five matches.
 These victories propelled Luxemburgo’s charges up the table as they pushed runaway leaders Barcelona until the very end, only losing the league title in the penultimate match of the season, and eventually finishing just four points off the top spot.

-Flash forward 13 years and Real Madrid once again find themselves in a similar position with history completing a full circle within that time.
-The likes of Cristiano Ronaldo, Gareth Bale and Karim Benzema are misfiring, they are in fourth place in the league, 14 points away from leaders Barcelona – albeit with a game in hand – and seemingly short on confidence after some disastrous results, none more so than the 3-0 home defeat to their bitter enemies just before Christmas.
+Flash forward 14 years and Real Madrid once again find themselves in a similar position with history completing a full circle within that time.
+The likes of Gareth Bale and Isco are misfiring, they are in third place in the league, eight points away from leaders Barcelona and seemingly short on confidence after a poor start to the campaign under Julen Lopetegui.

-Perhaps he has reminded his players of a time when he scored the winning penalty in a six-minute match that proved to be the catalyst a previous generation of Galácticos needed in order to turn their season around and restore their honour?
+Current manager Santi Solari will be hoping to tap into the Cofradia spirit that he witnessed first hand as a player and utilise the end of the season to make a renewed charge for the title.
+Perhaps he has reminded his players of a time when he witnessed a six-minute match that proved to be the catalyst a previous generation of Galácticos needed in order to turn their season around and restore their pride.

 By Dan Parry @thelinesmanblog